TrueWill/FSM.NET/README.md

 + NuGet package
 + Psake build script?
 + Example of one intended use - web service + desktop app
++ Refactor to TransitionTableValidator - trimmed, not blank, interop null checks (on transition elements, too), differ only by case, etc.

 Finally, I'm very new to Git and GitHub, so please be patient with me.